parthivrmenon/aws_saa/13_storage_extras.md

 # Storage Extras
 ## AWS Snowball
-Highly secure, portable devices to collect and process data at the edge, and migrate data into and out of AWS (upto PBs)
+Highly secure, portable devices to collect and process data at the edge, and migrate data into and out of AWS
+- can deal with Petabytes of data
 - Storage Optimized
 - Edge Compute Optimized

 Note: Snowball cannot import to Glacier directly.
 You must use Amazon S3 first, in combination with an S3 lifecycle policy.

 ## Amazon FSx
-Fully-managed high-performance filesystems on AWS backed up by 3rd party filesystems
+Launch 3rd party high-performance filesystems on AWS

 ### Deployment Options
 - Scratch File System